+The refinancing of the term loan did not have a material impact on terms, conditions, representations, warranties, covenants or agreements set forth in the Oxford Loan.
 The loan is secured by the perfected first priority liens on the Company's assets, including a commitment by the Company to not allow any liens to be placed upon the Company's intellectual property.
-The Oxford Loan includes customary events of default, including failure to pay amounts due, breaches of covenants and warranties, material adverse effect events, certain cross defaults and judgments, and insolvency.
-If the Company is unable to comply with these covenants or if the Company defaults on any portion of the outstanding borrowings, the lenders can also impose a 5.0% penalty and restrict access to additional borrowings under the loan and security agreement.
-The Company was in compliance with the terms under the Oxford Loan as of December 31, 2018 and 2017.
+The loan includes customary events of default, including failure to pay amounts due, breaches of covenants and warranties, material adverse effect events, certain cross defaults and judgments, and insolvency.
+If the Company is unable to comply with these covenants or if the Company defaults on any portion of the outstanding borrowings, the lenders can also impose a 5.0% penalty, restrict access to additional borrowings under the loan and security agreement, and accelerate the maturity of the debt.
+As of December 31, 2019, the Company did not meet a customary affirmative reporting covenant.
+In March 2020, the Company received a full waiver for such breach from Oxford.

-The Company is permitted to make voluntary prepayments of the Oxford Loan with a prepayment fee, calculated as of the loan origination date, equal to (i) 3.0% of the loan prepaid during the first 12 months, (ii) 2.0% of the loan prepaid in months 13-24 and (iii) 1.0% of the loan prepaid thereafter.
+The Company is permitted to make voluntary prepayments of the Amended Oxford Loan with a prepayment fee, calculated as of the loan origination date, equal to (i) 2.0% of the loan prepaid during the first 12 months and (ii) 1.0% of the loan prepaid in months 13-24.
 The Company is required to make mandatory prepayments of the outstanding loan upon the acceleration by lender following the occurrence of an event of default, along with a payment of the final payment, the prepayment fee and any other obligations that are due and payable at the time of prepayment.

 The Company accounts for the amortization of the debt discount utilizing the effective interest method.
-The Company recorded interest expense of \$1.7 million, \$1.1 million, and \$5,000 for the years ended December 31, 2018, 2017, and 2016, respectively.
 Long-term debt and unamortized discount balances are as follows (in thousands):

 December 31,

-2018 2017
+2019 2018

-Face value of long term debt \$ 25,000 \$ 15,000
+Face value of long term debt \$ 30,000 \$ 25,000

-Exit fee 1,960 1,125
+Exit fee 3,277 1,960

 Unamortized debt discount associated with exit fee, debt issuance costs and

-loan origination fees (1,340) (1,032)
+loan origination fees (2,887) (1,340)

-Total long term debt 25,620 15,093

-Less: current portion of long term debt(1) (2,002)

-Long term debt, net \$ 25,620 \$ 13,091
+Long term debt, net \$ 30,390 \$ 25,620